Ella Sabljak: Wheelchair basketball

 She represented Australia at the 2018 Wheelchair Basketball World Championship where the team came ninth.

-At the 2020 Tokyo Paralympics, the Gliders finished ninth after winning the 9th-10th classification match.
+At the 2020 Tokyo Paralympics, the Gliders finished ninth after winning the 9th–10th classification match.

 She was a member of the Australian team that won the silver medal in the 3x3 Women's tournament at the 2022 Commonwealth Games.

 Wheelchair rugby

 Sabljak classified as a 2.5 player won her first world championship gold medal at the 2022 IWRF World Championship in Vejle, Denmark, when Australia defeated the United States.

-She studied education at Griffith University in Queensland, and is a qualified primary school teacher.
-The University awarded her a full blue for wheelchair basketball in 2015.